shilpagopi/ML/Recap/Regularization.md

 * normalize the inputs of a layer for each mini-batch, typically applied after the activation function.
 * Normalized_x = (x - mean(x)) / std(x), Output = gamma * Normalized_x + beta, gamma and beta are learnable params.

 * Benefits
   * Reduces internal covariate shift between layers: By normalizing the inputs, it helps to stabilize the distribution of activations across layers, preventing the distribution of inputs to later layers from changing drastically.
-  * Improves gradient flow: By reducing the magnitude of activations, it helps to prevent vanishing or exploding gradients.
+  * Improves gradient flow: By reducing the magnitude of activations, it helps to prevent vanishing or exploding gradients, by having zero centred inputs to nonlinearities which will result in stable gradients and not saturated gradients and also clips/bounds the values by normalisation preventing exploding gradients.
+* Reduces sensitivity to initializations
   * Acts as a regularizer: Reduces overfitting by introducing noise into the training process.
   * Allows for higher learning rates: Since the inputs are normalized, higher learning rates can be used without causing instability.